Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Real Data Analysis

-We fit an ARH(5) model to the data.
-Figure \ref{fig: rho1} presents the estimated autoregressive operator $\widehat{\brho}_1$ for six different leisure activities.
-It is evident that each activity exhibits distinct autoregressive characteristics in both magnitude and shape.
+We fit an FAR(5) model to the data.
+Figure \ref{fig: rho1} presents the estimated kernels of $\widehat{\brho}_1$ for six different leisure activities, revealing distinct autoregressive patterns in both magnitude and shape.
 To further illustrate the differences among activities, we extract the first two principal components of the vectorized $\widehat{\brho}_1$ and apply the Support Vector Machine (SVM) with a linear kernel to determine the separation hyperplane, as shown in Figure \ref{fig: PCA}.
 The results indicate effective clustering of different activities, with the separation hyperplane successfully partitioning the feature space.

 Finally, using the estimated autoregressive operators, we predict the data in the testing set and construct a 95\% confidence interval.
-Figure \ref{fig: prediction} displays the prediction results for the activity \enquote{cycling\_2}, showing that the model effectively captures the trend of the activity.
+Figure D.4 displays the prediction results for the activity \enquote{cycling\_2}, showing that the model effectively captures the trend of the activity.
 These findings demonstrate that the proposed model and estimation method perform well on real-world wearable sensor data.